Shakira

-Shakira Isabel Mebarak Ripoll (/ʃəˈkiːrə/ shə-KEER-ə, /es/; born 2 February 1977) is a Colombian singer-songwriter and dancer.
-Referred to as the "Queen of Latin Music", she has had a significant impact on the musical landscape of Latin America and has been credited with popularizing Hispanophone music on a global level, which in turn contributed to increased learning and use of the Spanish language worldwide.
-The recipient of various accolades, she has won 4 Grammy Awards and 15 Latin Grammy Awards, including 3 Song of the Year wins.
+Shakira Isabel Mebarak Ripoll (/ʃəˈkiːrə/ shə-KEER-ə, /es/; born 2 February 1977) is a Colombian singer-songwriter, dancer, and record producer.
+Referred to as the "Queen of Latin Music", she has had a significant impact on the musical landscape of Latin America and has been credited with popularizing Hispanophone music globally, contributing to increased learning and use of the Spanish language worldwide.
+She is also credited with opening the doors of the international market in popular music for other Latin artists.
+Her accolades include four Grammy Awards and fifteen Latin Grammy Awards.

 Shakira made her recording debut with Sony Music Colombia at the age of 14.
-Following the commercial failure of her first two albums, Magia (1991) and Peligro (1993), she rose to prominence with the next two, Pies Descalzos (1995) and Dónde Están los Ladrones?
+She rose to prominence with the albums Pies Descalzos (1995) and Dónde Están los Ladrones?
 (1998).
-Shakira entered the English-language market with her fifth album, Laundry Service (2001), which sold over 13 million copies worldwide, becoming the best-selling album of all time by a female Latin artist.
+Her first English release, Laundry Service (2001), sold over 13 million copies worldwide, becoming the best-selling album by a female Latin artist.
 Her success was further solidified with the Spanish-language albums Fijación Oral, Vol. 1 (2005), Sale el Sol (2010), El Dorado (2017), and Las Mujeres Ya No Lloran (2024), all of which topped the Billboard Top Latin Albums chart, making her the first woman with number-one albums across four different decades.
-Her English-language albums Oral Fixation, Vol. 2 (2005), She Wolf (2009), and Shakira (2014) received platinum certifications in various countries worldwide.
+Her English albums Oral Fixation, Vol. 2 (2005), She Wolf (2009), and Shakira (2014) achieved platinum status worldwide.